x-limitless-x/blakedrumm.com/_posts/2026-03-25-acs-azure-automation-permission-check.markdown

 ## :brain: Final Thoughts

 When Azure Automation runbooks fail to send email through Azure Communication Services, the root cause is very often a missing or incorrect RBAC role assignment on the ACS resource.
-This script automates the validation process and produces clear, actionable output that can be shared with team members or included in support cases.
+This script automates the validation process and produces clear, actionable output.

 If you encounter ACS email failures from Automation:
 - Run this script first to validate RBAC